fgeorgatos/HPCBIOS/testing/docs/HPC_Baseline_Configuration.rst

   Periodic checks will be performed to ensure compliance is maintained.

   Note, there may be valid reasons for not being compliant with a policy.
-  For example, non-compliance may be acceptable if it prevents removal of an existing capability or function from the Center’s systems or if the HPC system affected is scheduled for decommissioning in the near future.
+  For example, non-compliance may be acceptable especially if it implies removal of an existing capability or function from a given system; also, for generic operational reasons or, if the HPC system affected is scheduled for decommissioning in the near future.

-  **Non-compliance is fine, as long as the documentation above is correct and the users are informed.**
+  **Non-compliance is fine, as long as the documentation above is correct and the users are informed about it.**